What is causing your shoulder pain?

 The Shoulder region is one of the most common areas of pain and injury in our body and there are different reasons to explain why our shoulders hurt.
-The shoulder is a complex structure formed of bones such as the humerus, scapula and clavicle, muscles, tendons, ligaments and cartilage.
+The shoulder is a complex structure formed of bones such as the humerus, scapula (shoulder blade) and clavicle, muscles, tendons, ligaments and cartilage.
+It is also common to experience neck pain with shoulder pain due to their close anatomical location.

 The shoulder itself is a ball & socket joint which allows for a wide range of movement.
 Unlike the hip joint the shoulder joint has to create its own ball & socket joint with the use of cartilage.
-This makes the shoulder more susceptible to injury because the shoulder itself is not thought to be a weight bearing joint, and for this reason the most common injuries occur during overhead movements.
+This makes the shoulder more susceptible to injury because the shoulder itself is not thought to be a weight bearing joint, and for this reason the most common injuries occur during overhead movements causing shoulder pain when lifting arm.

-Shoulder Arthritis causes inflammation and pain in joints of the body.
+Shoulder arthritis: Arthritis causes inflammation and pain in joints of the body.
 Joint surfaces are covered by cartilage to help promote smooth and flowing movement and to reduce friction and irritation.
 When the cartilage lining thins it affects the underlying bony surface causing the joint to progressively alter its shape and position.
 With regards to the shoulder, the effects of arthritis can cause the muscles and tendons to work harder.
-The shoulder can be affected by arthritis such as; osteoarthritis (although less common compared to other joints of the body), rheumatoid arthritis and post-traumatic arthritis.
+The shoulder can be affected by arthritis such as; osteoarthritis (although less common compared to other joints of the body), rheumatoid arthritis and post-traumatic arthritis all causing pain in shoulder.

 Shoulder Dislocation: this is when your upper arm bone (humerus) slides out of the joint cavity.
-Shoulder dislocations can be partial or full in nature and often need referral to A&E. It is advised that you do not relocate your shoulder yourself as you can often do more damage to the shoulder joint itself.
+Shoulder dislocations can be partial or full in nature and often need referral to A&E. It is advised that you do not relocate your shoulder yourself as you can often do more damage to the shoulder joint itself, such as causing a trapped nerve in shoulder.
 Partial and full shoulder dislocations are most commonly caused by an injury or fall.

 Shoulder Fractures: Fractures occur during trauma to the bones of the skeletal system.
 With regards to the shoulders, the most common fractures are of the clavicle, head of the humerus (upper arm bone) and scapula (shoulder blade).
 Shoulder fractures are most associated with falls and trauma injuries.

 Rotator Cuff Injuries: The rotator cuff is a group of four muscles that come together as tendons surrounding the shoulder joint.
 The muscles of the rotator cuff include the; supraspinatus, infraspinatus, teres minor and subscapularis.
-Over use, weakness, injury or trauma to the rotator cuff can cause shoulder pain and restriction of movement.
+Over use, weakness, injury or trauma to the rotator cuff can cause rotator cuff pain and restriction of movement.
+Sometimes rotator cuff tear can happen through degeneration or trauma.

 Bursitis: Bursae are fluid-filled sacs found near joints.
 The bursae act as cushions for the tendons and muscles to stop friction and irritation from occurring.
 Bursitis occurs when these sacs become inflamed with inflammatory components that irritate the nerve fibers sending pain signals to the brain.
 Normally bursitis occurs due to repetitive motions and movements like throwing.
 Bursae can be found all over the body including the elbows, hips and knees.

 Treatment for shoulder pain and injuries differs from person to person and depends on your presentation and medical history.
 In some cases shoulder pain and injury can be resolved by rest, exercise or movement.
 However in most cases physical therapy such as osteopathy and physiotherapy is required.
-Occasionally, medication, or surgery may also be necessary, although often last resorts.
+Occasionally, medication such as anti-inflammatory drugs, or surgery may also be necessary, although often last resorts.
 There are several methods you can use to help your injury improve:

 Cold Compress: Cold compress can help reduce swelling in the shoulder.
 Cooling also helps to alleviate sharp pain.
 Try applying an ice pack for up to 20 minutes five times a day.
 Be careful not to apply a cold pack directly to skin, try covering it with a towel to avoid any freeze burns.